The Background to the Claim

 If you are still wondering what you should do about your investment in Ethical Forestry then we would love to hear from you.
 We understand how appealing the offer of an Ethical Forestry SIPP investment was at the time.

-We also understand that your IFA was probably in receipt of a very large sale commission for recommending you invest in Ethical Forestry as part of your SIPP investment.
-Evidently it was probably a mis-sold investment.
+We also understand that your IFA was probably in receipt of a very large sale commission for recommending that you invest in Ethical Forestry as part of your SIPP investment.
+Evidently, it was probably a mis-sold investment.

 At Expert Pension Claims we can help you seek damages and compensation for a claim for Ethical Forestry investment mis-selling.
 If you want us to act on your behalf, or simply want to know what your options are then please get in touch with us now so we can make a SIPP claim on your behalf.